schorschii/OCO-Server/docs/Agent-API.md

 # The JSON-RPC Package
 A valid JSON-RPC request is sent via HTTP(S) with the HTTP header `Content-Type: application/json` to the API endpoint `api-agent.php`.

-Within the `params` object, please send the `hostname` with the correct `agent-key` value and all required additional parameters for the method you are calling inside a `data` object.
+Within the `params` object, please send the `hostname` and `uid` (machine GUID) with the correct `agent-key` value and all required additional parameters for the method you are calling inside a `data` object.
 The server will trust the agent only if the `agent-key` matches the one saved in the database.

 Please have a look at the following API method documentation for JSON-RPC request/response examples.